 To see if relationships between cold temperatures and cardiovascular mortality are preceded by an even more general health-temperature relationship, Hajat and Haines (2002) set out to determine if mere cardiovascular-related doctor visits by the elderly bore a similar relationship to cold temperatures.
 Based on data obtained between January 1992 and September 1995 for registered patients aged 65 and older from several practices in London, England, they did indeed find that the number of general practitioner consultations was higher in the cool-season months (October-March) than in the warm-season months (April-September) for all cardiovascular diseases.

 Evidence of a seasonal variation in cardiac-related mortality has additionally been noted in the relatively mild climate of southern California in the United States.
 In a study of all 222,265 death certificates issued by Los Angeles County for deaths caused by coronary artery disease from 1985 through 1996, Kloner et al. (1999) found that death rates in December and January were 33% higher than those observed in the period June through September.
-Likewise, based on a study of the Hunter region of New South Wales, Australia, that covered the period 1 July 1985 to 30 June 1990, Enquselassie et al. (1993) determined that "fatal coronary events and non-fatal definite myocardial infarction were 20-40% more common in winter and spring than at other times of year," while with respect to daily temperature effects, they found that "rate ratios for deaths were significantly higher for low temperatures," noting that "on cold days coronary deaths were up to 40% more likely to occur than at moderate temperatures."
+Likewise, based on a study of the Hunter region of New South Wales, Australia, which covered the period 1 July 1985 to 30 June 1990, Enquselassie et al. (1993) determined that "fatal coronary events and non-fatal definite myocardial infarction were 20-40% more common in winter and spring than at other times of year," while with respect to daily temperature effects, they found that "rate ratios for deaths were significantly higher for low temperatures," noting that "on cold days coronary deaths were up to 40% more likely to occur than at moderate temperatures."

 Working in Sao Paulo, Brazil, with data collected over the period 1991-1994, Gouveia et al. (2003) determined that the number of cardiovascular-related deaths in adults (15-64 years of age) increased by 2.6% for each 1°C decrease in temperature below 20°C, while there was no evidence for any heat-induced deaths due to temperatures rising above 20°C. In the elderly (65 years of age and above), however, a 1°C warming above 20°C led to a 2% increase in deaths; but a 1°C cooling below 20°C led to a 6.3% increase in deaths, or more than three times as many cardiovascular-related deaths due to cooling than to warming in the elderly.

 For the period 1974-1999, McGregor et al. (2004) obtained data on ischaemic heart disease (IHD) and temperature for five English counties aligned on a north-south transect (Tyne and Wear, West Yorkshire, Greater Manchester, West Midlands, and Hampshire) and analyzed them in such a way as to reveal any relationships that might exist between the two parameters.
-They report that "the seasonal cycles of temperature and mortality are inversely related," and that "the first harmonic accounts for at least 85% (significant at the 0.01 level) of the variance of temperature and mortality at both the climatological and yearly time scales."
-They also note that "years with an exaggerated mortality peak are associated with years characterized by strong temperature seasonality," and that "the timing of the annual mortality peak is positively associated with the timing of the lowest temperatures."
+In doing so, they determined that "the seasonal cycles of temperature and mortality are inversely related," and that "the first harmonic accounts for at least 85% (significant at the 0.01 level) of the variance of temperature and mortality at both the climatological and yearly time scales."
+They also found that "years with an exaggerated mortality peak are associated with years characterized by strong temperature seasonality," and that "the timing of the annual mortality peak is positively associated with the timing of the lowest temperatures."
 Why?
 Because, in the words of McGregor et al., "frequent exposure to cold causes a rise in IHD risk factors (Lloyd, 1991) through increasing blood pressure and viscosity, vasoconstriction, heart rate and angina (Morgan and Moran, 1997)."

-Chang et al. (2004) analyzed data from the World Health Organization (WHO) Collaborative Study of CVD and Steroid Hormone Contraception (WHO, 1995) to determine the effects of monthly mean temperature on rates of hospitalization for arterial stroke and acute myocardial infarction (AMI) among young women aged 15-49 from seventeen different countries in Africa, Asia, Europe, Latin America and the Caribbean.
-They report finding that "among young women from 17 countries, the rate of hospitalized AMI, and to a lesser extent stroke, was higher with lower mean environmental air temperature."
+Chang et al. (2004) analyzed data from the World Health Organization (WHO) Collaborative Study of Cardiovascular Disease and Steroid Hormone Contraception (WHO, 1995) to determine the effects of monthly mean temperature on rates of hospitalization for arterial stroke and acute myocardial infarction (AMI) among young women aged 15-49 from seventeen different countries in Africa, Asia, Europe, Latin America and the Caribbean.
+These efforts revealed that "among young women from 17 countries, the rate of hospitalized AMI, and to a lesser extent stroke, was higher with lower mean environmental air temperature."
 More specifically, they say that "on average, a 5°C reduction in mean air temperature was associated with a 7 and 12% increase in the expected hospitalization rates of stroke and AMI, respectively."
 They also note that "the findings of an inverse association between mean air temperature and hospitalization rate of AMI in this study are in agreement with several other studies," citing those of Douglas et al. (1990), Douglas et al. (1991), Mackenbach et al. (1992), Douglas et al. (1995), Seto et al. (1998), Danet et al. (1999) and Crawford et al. (2003).
 Last of all, they note that "lagging the effects of temperature suggested that these effects were relatively acute, within a period of a month."

 References